13 February 2011

 In March 2009 Sunair announced that it would include Whakatane as a stopover on its flights between Gisborne/Napier and Hamilton/Rotorua/Tauranga.
 The demand was not there, however, and the Whakatane was not listed in the timetable effective the 5th of April 2010.

-On the 14th of December 2009 Sunair introduced daily flights between Whitianga and Auckland after a 10-year absence of any operator on the route.
-The company announced two flights would be offered seven days a week using either Cessna 172 or Piper Aztec aircraft.
-The company also offered flights between Whitianga and Great Barrier Island.
+On the 14th of December 2009 Whitianga was added to the Sunair network when the airline introduced flights between Whitianga and Auckland using Cessna 172 or Piper Aztec aircraft according to demand.
+There had been a a 10-year absence of any operator on the Whitianga to Auckland route.
+Sunair offered two flights seven days a week using either Cessna 172 or Piper Aztec aircraft.
 Cessna 172s ZK-DHN and ZK-DKK were purchased to use on these and other Sunair routes.
-The Cessna 172s have also been used on other company routes and were later been joined by Cessna 172s ZK-CBZ and ZK-TAB, the latter being used to conduct flying training for the Tauranga Aero Club and an on-demand service to Motiti Island.
+These were later been joined by Cessna 172s ZK-CBZ and ZK-TAB, the latter being used to conduct flying training for the Tauranga Aero Club and an on-demand service to Motiti Island.

 For photos of all the Sunair Cessna 172s see